jina-ai/jerboa/README.md

   - P3 (Public Pool of Prompts): A large dataset featuring various creative tasks obtained from crowdsourcing efforts.
   To use this dataset, simply add the flags `--data-path togethercomputer/RedPajama-Data-Instruct --data-files data/P3_decontaminated.jsonl.zst`
 - `databricks/databricks-dolly-15k`: a dataset of 15k instructions, available on the HF datasets hub.
 To use this dataset, specify the following parameter in the training command: `--data-path "databricks/databricks-dolly-15k"`
 - `mosaicml/dolly_hhrlhf`: a dataset mixing dolly and hh rlhf from databricks and anthropic, available on the HF datasets hub.
-To use this dataset, specify the following parameter in the training command: `--data-path "mosaicml/dolly_hhrlhf"`
+To use this dataset, specify the following parameter in the training command: `--data-path "mosaicml/dolly_hhrlhf" --prompt-template-name dolly_hhrlhf`

 You can also come up with a different dataset if it follows the alpaca dataset format.
 If it follows a different format similar to one of the previously supported formats, you can specify one of the existing dataset preprocessors to transform it to alpaca format during training.
 Just add the following flags: